Fun Spring Break Ideas In Lexington Kentucky

 Unfortunately, a lot of the Kentucky-Derby horses end up in the slaughterhouse and that’s how Michael Blowen got the idea to open the farms.

 Over 200 different rescued, retired racehorses live in three different locations belonging to Blowen’s organization.
-Schedule your tour in advance and learn about the different ways you can get involved.
+Schedule your tour in advance and Learn about the compassionate efforts to provide a safe haven for retired thoroughbreds.
+Discover how you can contribute to their well-being.

 Mary Todd Lincoln House